mastodon/documentation/Using-Mastodon/2FA.md

-# Two Factor Authentication (2FA)
+# 2-Factor Authentication

-Two Factor Authentication (2FA) is a security mechanism that requires you to enter a computer generated code from your phone every time you log into Mastodon.
+2-Factor Authentication is a security mechanism that requires you to enter a computer generated code from your phone every time you log into Mastodon.

-We highly recommend that you set up two factor authentication as it prevents malicious users from logging into your account if they obtain your password.
+We highly recommend that you set up 2-factor authentication as it prevents malicious users from logging into your account if they obtain your password.

-The 2FA protocol used by Mastodon is an implementation of [RFC 6238](https://tools.ietf.org/html/rfc6238), TOTP: Time-Based One-Time Password Algorithm.

 ## Warning